-Moving on to cashflow (i.e. a budget) is also simple but extremely powerful.
+Moving on to cashflow, creating a budget is also simple but extremely powerful.
 What will a retirement budget look like and how will it differ from when I was working?
 Combining this cashflow view with your net worth can then help to narrow down the question of how you will generate the income you need to satisfy your expenses.

 Estate Documents and Beneficiaries